Getting a divorce

 Fill in the divorce form

 You can find the divorce form on GOV.UK.
+You can apply by post or online.

 You’ll need to fill in your partner’s name and address on the form.
 If you don’t know it, write to their last known address.
 You can read how to divorce someone you can’t track down husband or wife on GOV.UK.